ONSdigital/SDG_11.2.1/README.md

 C:\Python36\envs\SDG_11.2.1\python.exe

 Showing your are using the Python from the virtual environment, not the base installation of Python.

-### Create the environment from the yaml file
+### Installing dependencies

-Run the following to get the environment set up
+First, ensure you are in the project directory

-`conda env create --file=environment.yml`
+    $ cd C:\Users\name\project-directory

-and
+To install the requirements write

-`conda activate SDG_11.2.1`
+    conda install --file requirements.txt

-or on Windows
+This may throw an error because you do not have all the packages required

-`activate SDG_11.2.1`
+    PackageNotFoundError: The following packages are not available from current channels

-to activate it.
+In Anaconda Prompt, write the following with the package names that the error has shown you are missing:

-Note: On on Linux Ubuntu/Mint 18.04 you may have to install rtree from apt instead of pip.
-Run:
+    pip install packagename

-    (SDG_11.2.1) $ sudo apt install python3-rtree
+This should now be set up to use.